syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/features.md

 ## Additional delay

 The Blink HTML converter provides an option to set the [AdditionalDelay](https://help.syncfusion.com/cr/document-processing/Syncfusion.HtmlConverter.BlinkConverterSettings.html#Syncfusion_HtmlConverter_BlinkConverterSettings_AdditionalDelay) property while converting HTML to PDF.
-Additional delay is the waiting time of the converter for loading the external resources (styles, scripts, images and more).
-Refer to the following code example.
+When a converter loads a webpage, it often needs to retrieve external resources like stylesheets, scripts, and images.
+This process can introduce additional delays, especially if the resources are large or hosted on slow servers.
+This property allows you to increase or decrease the waiting time (additional delay) of converter based on the input HTML specified for converting to PDF.
+Most of the HTML takes around 1000 to 2000 milliseconds for loading completely in the browser, hence we used default value 2000 milliseconds for this property.
+You can reduce this delay to 0 or 1, if your HTML files are small and no external resource dependency.
+Also, you can change this additional delay property for each HTML you input.

+Refer the following code example to set the [AdditionalDelay](https://help.syncfusion.com/cr/document-processing/Syncfusion.HtmlConverter.BlinkConverterSettings.html#Syncfusion_HtmlConverter_BlinkConverterSettings_AdditionalDelay) property while converting HTML to PDF.

 {% tabs %}